Roi-Namur: Island of Misfits?

 I also just started (finally?) a Flickr account, and you may see a good selection of all of my Roi-Namur photos, both above and below water, in this collection.

-4 responses to “Roi-Namur: Island of Misfits?”
+4 thoughts on “Roi-Namur: Island of Misfits?”